Ghost6Fire/typing-study-notes/README.md

     Slider
     Carousel of images usually featured on the homepage of a site that rotate, highlighting different photos, links, and content.

-SOS
-    An amazing song by ABBA that factors into at least one Whaler’s work playlist.
-Yes, this is a joke, but if you’ve made it this far down the page and through so many acronyms already, you deserve a little ABBA.

     UI
     “User Interface.”
 The visual elements that go into a website or app.
 This is the form to UX’s function.